 What kind of identification do I need to take the LSAT?

-Every candidate is required to present a physical, valid international passport or a physical, valid government-issued photo ID issued by the United States of America, U.S. Territories, Canada, or Australia.
-The ID must be current (or have expired within 6 months of your test date) and must contain:
+Every test taker is required to present a physical, valid international passport or a physical, valid government-issued photo ID issued by the United States of America, U.S. Territories, or Canada.
+The ID must be current (or have expired within 3 months of your test date) and must contain:

 - A recent and recognizable photo of you